Financial

 Posted on: June 22, 2026, 04:34h.

-Analysts have mentioned Boyd as a possible buyer of assets that Caesars Entertainment (NASDAQ: CZR) could unload as it’s being acquired by Golden Nugget owner Tilman Fertitta.
-MGM Resorts International (NYSE: MGM) is currently mulling an $18 billion takeover offer from Barry Diller.
+Analysts point to Boyd as a natural buyer for any casino assets that Caesars Entertainment (NASDAQ: CZR) may be forced to sell during its upcoming takeover by Golden Nugget owner Tilman Fertitta.
+The speculation comes amidst a historic reshuffle on the Las Vegas Strip, where MGM Resorts International (NYSE: MGM) is also weighing an $18 billion buyout offer from billionaire Barry Diller.

 Recent activity involving Caesars and MGM Resorts has increased investor focus on gaming asset values, strategic alternatives, and the shrinking universe of publicly traded gaming operators,” observes Hickey.
 “We believe Boyd’s strong balance sheet positions the company to evaluate potential acquisition opportunities that may emerge from future asset divestitures.”